 Nightlife in Baku, Azerbaijan

-Before visiting Baku, I could have never imagined the kind of nightlife the city has.
-Although I am not a night owl I still couldn’t resist Baku’s late-night allure.
+Before visiting Baku, I could have never imagined the city’s kind of nightlife.
+Although I am not a night owl, I couldn’t resist Baku’s late-night allure.
 It’s a perfect city to dance the night away or enjoy long conversations with your friends sipping cocktails or local Azerbaijani wine.
-Music is always top notch with many restaurants, bars and cafes having live music.
-I majorly partied at Hard Rock Cafe which is the beating heart of Baku’s nightlife.
-Other places worth trying are Madrid Bar, ETUD Cafe & Bar, ShakesBeer, BarDuck, 360 Bar, Harbour Restaurant & Pub, Finnegan’s Irish Pub, Zeppelin, People Livebar and CUBAR among others.
+Music is always top-notch, with many restaurants, bars and cafes having live music.
+I majorly partied at Hard Rock Cafe, the beating heart of Baku’s nightlife.
+Other places worth trying are Madrid Bar, ETUD Cafe & Bar, ShakesBeer, BarDuck, 360 Bar, Harbour Restaurant & Pub, Finnegan’s Irish Pub, Zeppelin, People Livebar and CUBAR, among others.

 Cost of The Trip